Your cart is currently empty!

 Options to convert your shop to LED

 When it comes to converting fluorescent lights to LEDs, there are two methods available out there.
 Replacing (getting rid of the whole fixture) or retrofitting (using the existing fixture).
-Regardless of which you chose, make sure you work with a licensed electrician so that your property is ready for any future inspections.
+Regardless of which you choose, make sure you work with a licensed electrician so that your property is ready for any future inspections.

-Retrofit fluorescent light fixtures to LEDs
+Retrofit fluorescent light fixtures to LEDs.

 Magnetic Strip Retrofit Kits

 Magnetic strip retrofit kits are another option.
 We recommend this method.
 These retrofit kits feature magnets on their back, which are used to attach the lights to the metallic light fixture.

 LED strips do not employ lamp holders.
 Instead, they employ LED Drivers, which are installed to replace your fluorescent ballast.